The Complete Beginner’s Guide to B2B Ecommerce

-- What Is B2B ecommerce?
+- What Is B2B Ecommerce?

-What Is B2B ecommerce?
+What Is B2B Ecommerce?

 Keep in mind that it’s different from when you buy from your favorite online retailer, because you’re a consumer, not a business (that’s B2C, which we’ll cover in a bit).

 But if your favorite online retailer buys its inventory online from another company, that’s B2B ecommerce.

-And it doesn’t stop at buying finished products, like a T-shirt or a washing machine.
+And it doesn’t stop at buying finished products, like a t-shirt or a washing machine.
 B2B ecommerce also covers raw materials like fabrics, auto parts, and building materials.